odipar/spread/README.md

 ###Memoizing traces
 A possibly more advantageous strategy is to reduce the memory footprint via (dynamic) memoization.
 Memoization is nothing more than keeping a map (or index) that maps function calls to traces, during evaluation.

-Memoization yields to 2 major benefits:
+Memoization yields 2 major benefits:

 - the resulting trace of a function call can be re-used
 - (sub)traces can be structurally shared by reference